Charles M. Moore

-Charles Michael Moore (1923-1991) was an American politician from Maryland.
+Charles Michael Moore (1923–1991) was an American politician from Maryland.
 He served as a member of the Maryland House of Delegates, representing Harford County, from 1955 to 1962.

 Early life

-Moore was born on September 1, 1923 in Havre de Grace, Maryland to Lena Lamm Moore and Leo M. Moore.
+Moore was born on September 1, 1923, in Havre de Grace, Maryland to Lena Lamm Moore and Leo M. Moore.
 His father was a member of the Maryland House of Delegates and was newspaper publisher of the Democratic Ledger.
 His grandfather, Michael Moore was also a member of the Maryland House of Delegates.

 Career

 Moore served in the United States Army Air Forces in World War II and became a sergeant.
+He was discharged in December 1945.

 Moore was a Democrat.
 He served as a member of the Maryland House of Delegates, representing Harford County, from 1955 to 1962.

-He is buried at Mount Erin Cemetery, Havre de Grace, Maryland.